Arielbs/precisionMaterialsDesign/README.md

 This repository goal is to provide simple to use basic Rosetta script examples based.
 To use this protocols please follow the instructions below.

 Initial instructions:
-1. Copy the git repository to your local machine:\
+1. Copy the git repository to your local machine:<br/>
-	> git clone git@github.com:Arielbs/precisionMaterialsDesign.git\
+	> git clone git@github.com:Arielbs/precisionMaterialsDesign.git <br/>
-2. Update the .env file with the correct rosetta root:\
+2. Update the .env file with the correct rosetta root:<br/>
-	> cd precisionMaterialsDesig\
+	> cd precisionMaterialsDesig <br/>
-	> vi .env\
+	> vi .env <br/>
-change the first line according to the correct rosetta root on your machine, for example:\
+change the first line according to the correct rosetta root on your machine, for example: <br/>
-  rosettaROOT: /home/arielbs10/programs/rosetta\
+  rosettaROOT: /home/arielbs10/programs/rosetta <br/>

 Example 1: interface layer design. the layer design protocol is detailed in (https://www.rosettacommons.org/docs/latest/scripting_documentation/RosettaScripts/TaskOperations/taskoperations_pages/LayerDesignOperation)
 This is a simple to use flavour for the layer design selection of interfacing region between chains A and B.